FireIsGood/limbus-image/README.md

 ...
 # Repeat for every sinner
 ```

+The sinners and IDs should be in the order you wish the images to appear as the
+outputted files have numbers to automatically order them.

 The images are placed in relative directories to the config file.
 The specific
 locations are explained at the top, and but you can check out the `/test`